 That’s when they decided to approach their mother.
 Fortunately, she was ready for a change, too.

-“She wanted to be financially independent, and she couldn’t be where she was,” McDonald says.
+“She wanted to be financially independent, and she couldn’t be where she was,” Bob says.
 “She didn’t want to rely on us to supplement her housing.”

 So, they went back to the drawing board.